jad-moawad/jad-moawad.github.io/index.md

 My main research interests lie at the intersection of social stratification and life course inequalities.

-I am the principal investigator for the SNSF grant on the determinants of saving and consumption behaviour.
-I analyze these outcomes in Europe and the United States.
+I am the principal investigator of the SNSF grant on the determinants of saving and consumption behavior.
+My research focuses on analyzing these outcomes in Europe and the United States.
+In addition, I am designing a randomized experiment to examine whether financial literacy interventions can improve people's saving and investment decisions.

 Previously, I received my Ph.D. in Social Sciences from the University of Lausanne, where I studied the aftermath of the 2008 financial crisis.
 My research shed light on its far-reaching effects on various social dimensions, particularly income and health inequalities.

-I have worked with several large-scale surveys such as the European Union Statistics on Income and Living Conditions (EU-SILC), the European Social Survey (ESS), and the Luxembourg Income Study (LIS).
-Recently, I've started designing experiments that explore insights on saving behaviours from both qualitative and quantitative perspectives.
+I have worked with several large-scale cross-sectional and longitudinal surveys such as the European Union Statistics on Income and Living Conditions (EU-SILC), the European Social Survey (ESS), the Household Finance and Consumption Survey (HFCS), and the Luxembourg Income Study (LIS).